Skip to content

 Tonbori River walk in Shinsaibashisuji

-For a bit of nature, take the metro to Minoh Park , located just outside the city center.
-Here you can walk along waterfalls and enjoy the beautiful scenery during the spring (cherry blossom) and autumn seasons.
+For a bit of nature, you can go to Minoh Park, just outside the city centre.
+Here you can walk past waterfalls and enjoy nature in the spring and autumn seasons.

-For the gaming fanatics among us, head to Universal Studios Japan in Osaka, where Super Nintendo World, Harry Potter, Jurassic Park, and Minions are brought to life.
-You'll also find Resident Evil and Attack on Titan.
-The park combines global blockbusters with Japanese pop culture.
+For gaming fans: go to Universal Studios Japan, where Super Nintendo World, Harry Potter, Jurassic Park and Minions are brought to life.

 Minoh Park in autumn